Cooperative Minibatching in Graph Neural Networks: Cooperative Minibatching

 We achieve this as follows: we first partition the graph in 1D fashion by logically assigning each vertex and its incoming edges to PEs as $V_p$ and $E_p$ for each PE $p$.
 Next, PE $p$ samples its batch seed vertices $S^l_p$ from the training vertices in $V_p$ for $l=0$ of size $b$.
 Then using any sampling algorithm, PE $p$ samples the incoming edges $E^l_p$ from $E_p$ for its seed vertices.
 Each PE then computes the set of vertices sampled $\tilde{S}^{l+1}_p = \{ t \mid (t \to s) \in E^l_p \}$.
 Note that, $\tilde{S}^{l+1}_p$ has elements residing on different PEs.
 The PEs exchange the vertex ids $\tilde{S}^{l+1}_p$ so that each PE receives the set $S^{l+1}_p \in V_p$.
 This process is repeated recursively for GNN models with multiple layers by using $S^{l+1}_p$ as the seed vertices for the next layer.
 The exchanged information is cached to be used during the forward/backward passes.

 For the forward/backward passes, the same communication pattern used during cooperative sampling is used to send and receive input and intermediate layer embeddings before each GNN layer invocation. \cref{alg:cooperative_minibatching} details cooperative sampling and cooperative forward/backward passes for a single GNN training iteration.
 Independent minibatching works the same except that it lacks the all-to-all operations and has $\tilde{A}^{l+1}_p = A^{l+1}_p$ for any given variable $A$ instead.
 The redistribution of vertices during sampling happens according to the initial graph partitioning and the rest of the redistribution operations follow the same communication pattern, always converting a variable $\tilde{A}_p^{l+1}$ into $A_p^{l+1}$ during the forward pass and $A_p^{l+1}$ into $\tilde{A}_p^{l+1}$ during sampling and the backward passes for any variable $A$.
-We refer the reader to~\cref{subsecc:complexity_analysis} for the complexity analysis of Cooperative and Independent Minibatching approaches, and to~\cref{subsecc:redundancy_free_connection} to see the relation between the approach proposed here and the work of~\cite{jia2020} on redundancy-free GCN aggregation.
+Cooperative Minibatching was first proposed in~\cite{cooperative_minibatching_aug_2022, cooperative_minibatching_jan_2023} and was later re-discovered in~\cite{polisetty2023gsplit} as Cooperative Training, which was used during the feature loading and the forward/backward passes of their work while sampling of each minibatch was performed on a single CPU thread and the edges were split among the GPUs.
+We refer the reader to~\cref{subsecc:redundancy_free_connection} to see the relation between the approach proposed here and the work of~\cite{jia2020} on redundancy-free GCN aggregation.

+\textbf{Complexity Analysis:} Let $M(V_1, E, V_2)$ denote the work to process a bipartite graph $V_2 \to V_1$ with edges $E$ for a given GNN model $M$.
+Assuming cross PE communication bandwidth $\alpha$, Storage (e.g., disk, network, or DRAM) to PE bandwidth as $\beta$ and PE memory bandwidth $\gamma$, and cache miss rate $\rho$, we have the time complexities given in~\cref{tabc:complexity} to perform different stages of GNN training per PE.
+We also use $d$ for embedding dimension and $c < 1$ for the cross edge ratio, note that $c \approx \frac{P - 1}{P}$ for random partitioning, and smaller for smarter graph partitioning with $P$ standing for the number of PEs.
+Also the sizes of $\tilde{S}^l$ become smaller when graph partitioning is used due to increased overlap.

+We see that $\gamma \approx 2\text{ TB/s}$ , $\alpha \approx 300\text{ GB/s}$ and $\beta \approx 30\text{ GB/s}$ in today's modern multi-GPU systems~\citep{dgxa100}.
+Due to $\alpha$ being relatively fast compared to $\frac{\gamma}{M}$ and $\beta$, our approach brings performance benefits.
+On newer systems, the all-to-all bandwidth continues to increase~\citep{dgxh100}, decreasing the cost of cooperation on a global mini-batch.
+However, on systems where the interconnect does not provide full bandwidth for all-to-all operations, our approach is limited in the speedup it can provide.
+Our approach is most applicable for systems with relatively fast all-to-all bandwidth $\frac{\alpha}{c}$ compared to $\frac{\gamma}{M}$ and $\beta$ and large $P$.
+In particular, starting from $P=2$, cooperative starts to outperform independent even on F/B with the mag240M dataset and the R-GCN model in~\cref{subsecc:cooperative_minibatching_experiment,tabc:cooperative_runtimes,tabc:cooperative_speedup}.
+More discussion on this topic can be found in~\cref{subsecc:complexity_analysis}.